SomeBoringNerd/throughthedark/README.md

 https://github.com/SomeBoringNerd/throughthedark/releases/latest

 ## About the game :
 Through the Dark is a game where you play as Diana, a 21 year old girl who lives in a town where people have mysteriously disappeared.
-The local law enforcement refuses to take this case, so this young woman will take matters into her own hands and shine a light on this disappearances.
+The local law enforcement refuses to take those case, so the young woman will take matters into her own hands and bring the light upon those disappearances.